agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 >or taking a big pay cut for greater impact. -[80k hours CC](https://80000hours.org/career-guide/career-capital/)

 Ability to quickly save enough money for the next 18 months is what seems to be defining **runway**.
-How much I can donate is a question answered by the impact section.
+'How much can I donate' is a question answered by the 'impact' parameter though.

+CC can be looked at as a weighted sum of skill, connections, credentials and runway.
+This can already help us weed out the very mediocre performing career paths.

 ### Supportive conditions

+> Impact on personal life
+> - Is the work engaging?
-> Impact and personal life Engaging work - Will you get freedom to
+> - Will you get freedom to
 > decide how to work, clear tasks, clear feedback and variety in what
 > you do?
-Colleagues- Will you like them and will they support you?
+> - Colleagues- Will you like them and will they support you?
-> basic needs- Will you earn enough money, will the hours be
+> - basic needs- Will you earn enough money, will the hours be
 > manageable, and will the commute be reasonable?
 Fit with rest of
+> your life
-> your life -– Will you be able to improve your personal
+> - Will you be able to improve your personal
 > relationships, and uphold any other important personal priorities?
 > -[80k hours CC](https://80000hours.org/career-guide/career-capital/)